 Here are some sources for blanched almond flour:

 - Trader Joe’s

 - JK Gourmet

-Why do I use blanched almond flour?
-I started out using it because I wanted to eliminate all wheat and gluten for a while to see if it would help my son.
-And then I found that it eliminated my underlying anemia I have had on and off since giving birth to my each of my sons, and gave me a good boost of essential vitamins and minerals, including iron and calcium and vitamin E. It also has a higher protein content (and lower carbohydrate content) than other flours and baked goodies.
-So baking with almond flour is quite healthy – a nice bonus.
+Why use blanched almond flour?
+I started out using almond flour because I wanted to eliminate all wheat and gluten for a while to see if it would help my son.
+And then I found that it eliminated my underlying anemia I have had on and off since giving birth to my each of my sons, and gave me a good boost of essential vitamins and minerals, including iron and calcium and vitamin E. It also has a higher protein content (and lower carbohydrate content) than other flours and baked goods.
+So baking with almond flour is quite healthy—a nice bonus.

 What about other nut flours?
 There are other nuts that make great flours, such as cashew, hazelnut, peanut, and pecan.
 I use them sometimes, but I mainly use almond flour due to it’s mild flavor and that fact that I have it on hand.
 Nut butters are also good in some recipes, such as baked goods that are softer and/or denser, such as cookie bars, cakes and breads.

 How do you store almond flour?
-I store it in a refrigerator (sealed in plastic) for a few months at a time.
-I purchase 25 pounds of almond flour at a time and it lasts me about 3 months or so.
+When I’m using it often I store it sealed at room temperature in my pantry.
+If I’m not going through it quickly I store it sealed in a refrigerator for a few months at a time.
+I purchase 25 pounds of almond flour at a time and it lasts me about 3 months or so, but it would depend on how often you use it.
 It’s obviously cheaper to buy it in bulk, but you can buy it in smaller increments, such as 1 and 5 pound bags.
-I would still store it in the refrigerator in a sealed container or bag, since it does tend to absorb odors from other food if exposed.
-I know some folks freeze it, but I haven’t found it necessary to do so.
+It’s a good idea to store it sealed in the refrigerator since it does tend to absorb odors from other food.
+I know some folks freeze it but I haven’t found it necessary to do so.
 I imagine you could freeze some of it (tightly sealed) and defrost it as you use it.